gabrielchuv/SE7/Portfolio/UXDesign.md

 The main limitation of this survey was that part of the data we were trying to obtain was qualitative so when processing the answers we had to allocate them into categories to be able to make sense of them.
 This may have introduced bias into the analysis, particularly because of the small number of respondents.

 ## First Prototype: Reminder for Expiring Foods
 After the initial ideation sessions, we started our first prototype.
 We wanted to create a website which help people track the expiration date of their food items.
 We had the assumption that the reason why people waste food is because it expires before they get the chance to eat them.
 With this in mind, we designed our prototype around the idea of a fridge, which we wanted to be a core component on our website to represent a person's actual fridge.
-On the website, the user can input all the food items that they have, and the website will estimate the expiration date of that item (the user have the option to change this if it is inaccurate).
+On the website, the user can input all the food items that they have, and the website will estimate the expiration date of that item (the user has the option to change this if it is inaccurate).
 Once the user has inputted all their food items, the website will prompt the user when their food is about to expire.
 The user can decide how frequent they would like to be notified.

 Furthermore, we designed our prototype in the perspective of the user, and thus, continuously asked ourselves "if I was a user, what steps would I take next..."
 This was important to us because we wanted the prototype to have a smooth user flow and that every step made sense.